umarwaseeem/Digital-Wallet-UI-Flutter/README.md

 # Leew Safe

-A digital currency wallet with a great UI.
+A digital / crypto currency wallet with a great UI.